danilko/serverless-s3-protected-content-serving-static-site/README.md

     });
 ```

-Deploy the `cdk bootstrap stack` (only need to perform for first time if region change or first time setup)
+Deploy the `cdk bootstrap` (only need to perform for first time if region change or first time setup)
 ```
 # If first time
 cdk bootstrap